code-differently/Lecture-Slides/lectures/html-document-structure/content.md

 -
 ## Lecture Summary
 * DOCTYPE : Tells the browser which version of the markup language the page is using
-* <html> : All content is contained within these open and closing tags
+* Nesting : The placement of elements inside of other containing tags
-* <head> : Contains the title and metadata information about the page.
-Not visible to the user.
+* <body> : Contains all the visible content of a webpage.
+What elements can be contained inside of the body tag?
-* <body> : Contain all the visible content of a webpage.
+* Links : Three different types of links.
+Relative, Absolute, and Anchor